-Together with the CHD, stroke is the other final cause of death, and it develops as an acute thromboembolic event on the chronic atherosclerotic background.
-Aging, male gender alone, smoking, alcohol, excess fat tissue, chronic inflammatory or infectious processes, cancers, and excessive stress may be the major underlying causes.
-Stroke is also a common complication of the SCD (114).
-Similar to the leg ulcers, stroke is particularly higher in cases with the SCA and higher WBC counts (115).
-Sickling-induced capillary endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic capillary endothelial damage, inflammation, edema, and fibrosis (116).
-Probably, stroke does not have a macrovascular origin in the SCD, and diffuse capillary endothelial inflammation, edema, and fibrosis may be much more significant.
+Stroke is the other terminal cause of death, together with the CHD, and it develops as an acute thromboembolic event on the chronic atherosclerotic background.
+Aging, male gender, smoking, alcohol, excess fat tissue, chronic inflammatory or infectious processes, cancers, and emotional stress may be the major underlying causes.
+Stroke is also a common atherosclerotic endpoint of the SCD (130).
+Similar to the leg ulcers, stroke is particularly higher in cases with the SCA and higher WBC counts (131).
+Sickling-induced capillary endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic capillary endothelial cell damage, inflammation, edema, and fibrosis (132).
+Probably, stroke does not have a macrovascular origin in the SCD, and acute onset diffuse capillary endothelial cell damage, inflammation, and edema may be much more significant.
+Eventually, permanent neurological deficits of stroke are rare in cases with the SCD.
 Infection, inflammation, medical or surgical emergency, and emotional stresses may precipitate stroke by increasing basal metabolic rate and sickling.
-Decreased stroke with hydroxyurea can also suggest that a significant proportion of cases is developed due to the increased WBC and PLT counts-induced an accelerated capillary endothelial edema in the SCD (117).
+Decreased stroke with hydroxyurea can also suggest that a significant proportion of cases is developed due to the increased WBC and PLT counts-induced an acute onset accelerated capillary endothelial cell edema in the SCD (133).